-Now that we’re headed into the fall season, it’s a great time to start thinking about transitioning your summer outfits to fall outfits.
-No need for a new wardrobe!
-Fall transition styling is all about adding and exchanging a few pieces to make it fall-ready.
+Now that we’re headed from the summer to fall season, it’s a great time to start thinking about transitioning your summer outfits to fall outfits.
+No need for a new wardrobe or fashion trends!
+Fall transitional outfits are all about adding and exchanging a few summer clothes to make it fall-ready.

 When looking to transition into a new season, I definitely think comfort is key.
 When the weather starts to cool, it’s best to layer clothing that will not only look great with what you already have but also keep you comfortable.